Electric Cars: The Basics

 More accurate than the NEDC, is the recently introduced, Worldwide Harmonised Light Vehicle Test Procedures (WLTP).
 Potentially, the most accurate range estimates are from 3rd parties, such as What Car?.
 Bottom-line, no source is truly accurate, as the variables for assessing range are so varied.
 As you drive your EV, you will gain the most accurate understanding of range achieved, given your specific driving profile and conditions.

 Given the emission scandal around internal combustion engines (ICE), in particular diesel, one would have expected automotive manufacturers to have improved data transparency and accuracy.
 Though the ‘world of EV’ is a ‘new chapter’ for the automotive industry, the early paragraphs scripted do not give us confidence that automotive manufactures have truly learned enough from the emission scandal.
 There is much room for improvement in disclosing more realistic and accurate data!

 In general, there still seems to be much difference between manufacturer quoted range and ‘real life’ achieved range.
 Range anxiety, the Achilles heel for the electric car industry has been further amplified due to such range discrepancies.

 Last month, we wrote about ways to maximise range in electric cars.
-It is a preoccupation of every aspiring or current owner of an EV.
-The good news is that the recent BEV model introductions have seen an increase in battery capacity and quoted range, and to some extent range anxiety has become less prevalent in the narrative around electric driving.
+It is a preoccupation of every aspiring or current owner of an electric vehicle (EV).
+The good news is that the recent battery-electric vehicle (BEV) model introductions have seen an increase in battery capacity (size) and quoted range, and to some extent range anxiety has become less prevalent in the narrative around emission-free electric driving.